Flu season is now in flu swing.

 “[T]here are a lot of assumptions that go into a projection,” noted CDC Director Mandy Cohen, M.D., M.P.H., at an August press conference.
 “Say, for example, the number of people who ultimately get vaccinated against flu, COVID, and RSV is lower than expected—then that could mean more hospitalizations, not fewer.”

-While the flu season may be similar to or milder than last season's, flu can be a serious threat to your health.
-Getting a seasonal flu vaccination every year is the best way to prevent flu and its potentially severe complications.
-Although the CDC recommends getting a seasonal flu shot before the end of October, it's not too late to get your flu shot; as long as flu is circulating, vaccination provides protection.
+Although healthcare experts recommend getting a seasonal flu shot before the end of October, it's not too late to get your flu shot; as long as flu is circulating, vaccination provides protection.
 It generally takes about two weeks to build up sufficient flu antibodies.
 If you have questions about flu vaccination, talk to your doctor or pharmacist about it.

+While the flu season may be similar to or milder than last season's, flu can be a serious threat to your health.
+Getting a seasonal flu vaccination every year is the best way to prevent flu and its potentially severe complications.
 Besides getting vaccinated, even everyday actions can make a difference in helping to protect you against flu and other respiratory viruses.
 These actions include simple things such as avoiding close contact with sick people, staying at home when you’re sick, covering coughs or sneezes, and washing your hands often.

 Most people who get the flu will not need medical care or antiviral medication.
 However, if you develop symptoms of the flu and are at higher risk for serious complications from the flu—or if you become very sick or concerned about your symptoms—call your healthcare provider.